Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Consistency of assumptions in DGLV

-One possibility for the cause of the large formation time assumption breakdown---and the erroneously large correction at high $p_T$ for $\pi$ mesons---is the emphasis placed on short pathlengths by the exponential distribution of scattering centers.
+One possibility for the increased rate and degree of large formation time breakdown once the short pathlength is included ---and the erroneously large correction at high $p_T$ for $\pi$ mesons---is the emphasis placed on short pathlengths by the exponential distribution of scattering centers.
 The exponential distribution was originally chosen to make the analytics simple, with the physical motivation that it captures the Bjorken expansion in the medium \cite{Djordjevic:2003zk}.

-Following \cite{Wicks:2005gt}, Bjorken expansion has already been implemented at the collision geometry level in our model via $\langle T(\tau) \rangle = \langle T(\tau_0) \rangle (\tau_0 / \tau)^{1 / 3}$; see \autoref{sec:geometry}.
-Thus using the exponential distribution in the radiative energy loss kernel may be effectively double counting.
-It was found numerically that DGLV energy loss result is insensitive to the exact distribution of scattering centers used \cite{Armesto:2011ht}.
+Bjorken expansion leads to a power law decay of the plasma density in time \cite{Bjorken:1982qr}, and so an exponential distribution likely overestimates the amount of expansion.
+This biases scatterings to occur at smaller $\Delta z$ than is physical, and likely overestimates the contribution from the short pathlength correction.
+Additionally it is not obvious how to model the time dependence of the collision geometry before thermalization $\tau \lesssim \tau_0$, as in principle the medium should be thermalizing during this time.
+Furthermore the treatment of scatters that occur for times $\tau \lesssim \tau_0$ is not obvious as it is possible that the well-separated scattering centers assumption $\lambda \gg \mu^{-1}$ breaks down in this phase of the plasma.
+It was found numerically that DGLV energy loss results are insensitive to the exact distribution of scattering centers used \cite{Armesto:2011ht}.
 Perhaps not surprisingly, the small pathlength correction has a large sensitivity to the exact distribution of scattering centers used \cite{Kolbe:2015rvk}.